peteroupc/MailLib/docs/PeterO.Mail.Message.md

 It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.

-Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+This class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
 4.5.1).

+In this implementation, if the content-transfer-encoding "quoted-printable" or "base64" occurs in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status"), that encoding is treated as unrecognized for the purpose of treating that message or body part as having a content type of "application/octet-stream" rather than the declared content type.
+This is a clarification to RFCs 2045 and 2049.
+(This may result in "misdecoded" messages because in practice, most if not all messages of this kind don't use quoted-printable or base64 encodings for the whole body, but may do so in the body parts they contain.)

-Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that use code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+This implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that use code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
 (Each encoded word still starts in "ASCII mode", though.)
 This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
 6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP or ISO-2022-JP-2, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.

 Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.